all part of the show

 available / contact if interested

-the background is a mix of whatever i had on hand—mostly things (or parts of things) i drew or painted, photographs i took, and a few images i cut out from old magazines. the foreground was hand painted lettering with acrylic ink.
+the background is made from primarily things (or parts of things) i drew or painted, photographs i took, and some misc. magazine cutouts; the lettering was hand painted with acrylic ink.

-i worked quick, i cared very little about anything being perfect or even straight (who cares?), and just like that, i had a (very different) market sign for about $10.
+i worked quick and i cared very little about anything being perfect or even straight because for this… the mess was intentional.